|Cedar Island, NY|

 The lighthouse is owned by Suffolk County.
 Grounds open, dwelling/tower closed.

 After entering the park, continue on the main road until you see the snack bar on your left.
-From the bluff behind the snack bar, you can see the lighthouse at the end of the peninsula.
+From the bluff behind the snack bar, you can see Cedar Island Lighthouse at the end of the peninsula.
 (It's a good idea to visually "spot" the lighthouse before hitting the hiking trail -- so you know where you are going!)
 The trail to the lighthouse starts a few hundred yards beyond the snack bar.
 The best route is along the beach on the wet sand and dried shells.

 The lighthouse is owned by Suffolk County.
 Grounds open, dwelling/tower closed.

 Pictures on this page copyright Kraig Anderson, Ernest Zakhari, used by permission.